danielabar/meblog/src/markdown/a-tale-of-rails-chatgpt-and-scopes.md

 # => Retrospective(id: integer, title: string, created_at: datetime, updated_at: datetime, status: enum)
 ```

+When the scope is invoked, the Rails console output shows a SQL SELECT running to find retrospectives where the status is `open`.
+Then the scope returns the model titled "My Project Sprint 2", which is the only open retrospective in the database.
 So far so good.
-When the scope is invoked, the Rails console output shows a SQL SELECT running to find retrospectives where the status is `open`.
-Then the scope returns the `retro1` model, which is the only open retrospective in the database.

 However, what will the scope return when there are no open retrospectives?
 I was expecting a `nil` return, but here's what actually happened: